alexlarner/Resume/README.md

 - Automated the IT onboarding & offboarding of all associates and all the user property updates (i.e. name change, job title/location/department change) by integrating our HR system with Active Directory.
 The automated system:
     - Created, updated, and disabled Active Directory & Entra accounts
     - Sanitized & standardized input data from HR to align with ISO standards (i.e. country & state/province name, etc.) and created tickets for HR to fix data that was too incorrect to be sanitized
-    - Generated and closed tickets to document the automated work that was done, including tasks for each part of the process so we’d have a “paper” trail for Internal Audit
+    - Generated and closed tickets to document the automated work that was done, including tasks for each part of the process so we'd have a “paper” trail for Internal Audit
         - It also created and assigned tasks to humans for special handling for exceptional cases (i.e. offboarding of an Admin/high-profile user)
     - Was powered by a PowerShell API ([Larner.FreshService](https://github.com/alexlarner/Larner.FreshService)) for our Help Desk system (FreshService), and accompanying scripts; tying together Workday, Active Directory, Azure Active Directory (now Entra ID), Graph REST API, and the FreshService REST API.
     - Included regular meetings with stakeholders (IT & HR management) to determine scope and later to discuss desired updates
-    - Was pivotal in the onboarding of thousands of associates over the course of a few days, after the company’s largest acquisition
+    - Was pivotal in the onboarding of thousands of associates over the course of a few days, after the company's largest acquisition
 - Worked with management to create automated reports on infrastructure health & security in advance of our internal audits.
 Then worked to create proactive automated remediations of the major issues found before the audit.
 - Implemented version control using Git & GitHub and PlantUML activity diagrams for all major IT infrastructure code
 - Wrote a [PowerShell Learning Path](https://github.com/alexlarner/PowerShell-Learning-Path) for IT associates of all PowerShell skill levels
 - Reviewed, updated, rewrote, and documented all major infrastructure PowerShell scripts and modules
-- Secured time-sensitive international contract bonuses for the company by optimizing current code & data processing for transferring large files through China’s “Great Firewall”
+- Secured time-sensitive international contract bonuses for the company by optimizing current code & data processing for transferring large files through China's “Great Firewall”
 - Trained colleagues on PowerShell programming and scripting
 - Led the way to the adoption of Confluence as the documentation standard for Neogen IT, while serving on the cross-functional Documentation steering committee